-“I’ve tended to the injuries for a lot of you at the city barracks, right before the war against Chun-nan started,” Rose said, continuing to work methodically.
+“I’ve tended to the injuries for a lot of you at the city barracks, right before the war started,” Rose said, continuing to work methodically.
 “The funny thing is, I’ve never heard of a SOLDIER with two tails before?
-Mind you, I left the military service when it began, so you may have been a new recruit at the time.”
+Mind you, I left the military service when the war against Chun-nan began, so you may have been a recruit at the time.”
 She examined the tails, her eyes scouring the flesh beneath the fur for more shards to extract.
 “Were these tails a result of an Energen-induced mutation, or possibly a physical graft?
 The Science department at Kintobor was notorious for their -”

 “Neither; I was born with them,” he cut her off flatly.

 Rose stopped her ministrations and looked apologetically to the fox.
 “I’m sorry, that was rude of me to assume,” she said, her face flushed.